injms/lighthouse-and-comment-action/readme.md

+# 🗄 Archived - this action is no longer maintained

+I think this was a neat idea, but just too flakey for real life as it required a third party to be up and running by the time the audit was being run.
+And it was just too soul destroying when bug fixing to have to run the action on GitHub every single time - if there's a better way please please let me know.

+Ta.

+---

 # Lighthouse audit to compare live and pull request

 This runs a Lighthouse audit on the live site and on the pull request deploy - then make a comment with the difference between the two so you can better show what improvements you're making.